 If you love celebrating Halloween with your kids, but you need a fun and age-appropriate activity, these toilet paper roll pipe cleaner spiders are the perfect fit.

 There’s no creepy stuff to scare the kids here – just crafty fun!
-These spiders are great for making with preschoolers, kindergarten, and early elementary-aged children.
+These spiders are great for making with preschoolers, kindergarteners, and early elementary-aged children.

 What’s awesome about this project is it’s simple and each child can make a completely unique spider that fits their taste!